| Centrip Editorial Board

 Past and Present of Tokaido Sekijuku

-Along with the improvement of the highways, post towns developed for travelers in need of rest.
+The post towns developed, along with the improvement of the highways, for travelers in need of rest.
 There are 53 post towns on the Tokaido road, known as The Fifty-three Stations of the Tōkaidō.
-The scenes of the post towns are the subjects of Utagawa Hiroshige's famous Ukiyo-e paintings.
+The post towns are the subjects of Utagawa Hiroshige's famous Ukiyo-e paintings.

 The Tokaido road evolved as the main road for transportation in Japan, and many post towns have changed alongside Japan's modernization.
 Tokaido Sekijuku is one of the few post towns that has worked to preserve the townscape and atmosphere of those days.
 Along with Tsumagojuku and Nakagojuku on the Nakamichi Expressway, you can experience the atmosphere of a post town in the Edo period.